 Pomeranian Babies are very small and can suffer from Hypoglycemia if they do not eat small amounts of food often.
 Just think about how much energy a Pomeranian puppy uses in relation to its tiny size and ability to utilize the food eaten quickly.

 Enough nutrients must be also supplied in the diet to provide for growth.
 A quality diet must be fed, or your Pomeranian’s health and growth will suffer.

 Correct feeding of a Pomeranian Baby is to feed a little quality food often.
-The important words in relation to your Pomeranian Puppy's food are QUALITY, LITTLE, and OFTEN.
-Look for dry food that is suitable for toy breeds of dogs and purchase the puppy variety.
+The important words in relation to your Pomeranian Puppy’s food are QUALITY, LITTLE, and OFTEN.
+Look for dry food suitable for toy breeds of dogs and purchase the puppy variety.

 The Pomeranian Puppy should receive three meals daily of a small amount of canned puppy food.